TreeBASE/treebase/treebase-core/db/README.txt

 was only applied to the development DB instance.
 When the patch with an error was already applied to production databases, it could be more prudent to develop a new, error-fixing patch.

+When adding a patch, add a line into init_db_uptodate.pg as well.

 Applying a patch
 ----------------